-LEARN about current proposals for extensive redevelopment of the site proposed by the Melbourne City Council.
+FIND OUT about current proposals for extensive redevelopment of the site proposed by the Melbourne City Council.

-LEARN about the history of Melbourne’s many markets since settlement eg Western, Eastern, Paddy’s, Fish, Hantons, Kirks horse market, Hay and Corn and others.
+LEARN the history of Melbourne’s many markets since settlement eg Western, Eastern, Paddy’s, Fish, Hantons, Kirks horse market, Hay and Corn and others.

 DISCOVER the Old Melbourne Cemetery 1837-1922, today largely under the Market’s car park.
 We visit the former sites and read gravestone epitaphs which honour our pioneer women, men and children.

-LEARN about significant Aboriginal sites.
+LEARN about the significant Aboriginal heritage of the market.